 This is the best way to hide a spell in the game.
 Period.
 There is no other spell in the game that can hide objects as well as Wristpocket because this spell will immediately take the physical item out of the equation.

 What’s more, you can cast Wristpocket as a ritual spell.
 This is nice, since you won’t need to use up one of your prepared spells on something so situational.

 The ability to hide items with Wristpocket is hard to match, but some of the mechanics of the spell really drag it down.
 First and foremost, it is a concentration spell.
 Not only does it limit your ability to cast other concentration spells during the duration, but it’s also less useful in combat without the Warcaster feat.

 Given the mechanics of this spell, the level also seems high.
 I would peg this as a first level spell, and giving a second level slot for this seems steep.

 Finally, the ability to use this in combat is marred by more than the need to concentrate.
 Wristpocket not only requires an action to cast, but it requires an action to summon the item back or return it to the pocket plane where you sent it.
 This limits any kind of creative use in combat since your entire turn would be calling or sending away the item.

 When Should You Use

 You should use Wristpocket when you need to hide an item from a specific target, and that target should not see you casting this spell.
-From there, if the enemy thinks you have the item, you can follow the directions I gave above to try to throw them off.
 It is also possible that they do not believe you and still give you a frisking, only to find that you are “telling the truth” and move on.

 When Better Options Are Available